 If you couldn’t tell from my Instagram, we got a lab mix puppy about 2 months ago from RACC, and he is about 4 months old now.
 His name is Gimli, after the dwarf in Tolkien’s Lord of the Rings.
 (If you missed our jaunt along the Tolkien Trail, you can read about it here.)
 Puppies are a lot of work.
 I get very little me time, because he’s not yet at an age where he can entertain himself.
 But he’s totally worth it.
 Isn’t he just the cutest?
 We sought out dog advice from sources we trusted, and figured a few things out on our own too.
-Here are a few tips for dog parents we’ve picked up along the way.
+Here are a few tips for new dog parents we’ve picked up along the way.

 (These are by no means awesomely captured pictures in this post.
 Puppies move a lot.
 Sometimes they do cute things when lighting sucks.
 Taking pictures of puppies is hard.)

 1. Research your dog food.